Dasharo/docs/docs/transparent-validation/sonoff/quick-start-guide.md

     > Note: The effective range for this device is only a few meters.

 1. Based on the minicom logs read the IP address assigned to the device.

+## Power supply controlling

+Power supply controlling (in this case: controlling the state of Sonoff) should be performed based on the `sonoff.sh` script implemented in `meta-rte` (OS image dedicated to the RTE platform).

+> Note, that before using the above-mentioned script, it should be modified and `SONOFF_IP` parameter should be set in accordance with obtained Sonoff IP address.

+To perform basic power operations use the below-described commands:

+1. Turn on the power supply:

+    ```bash
+    ./sonoff on
+    ```

+1. Turn off the power supply:

+    ```bash
+    ./sonoff on
+    ```